woman using chatbot on smartphone

 Feature

-Here's a closer look at the positives and the pitfalls of chatbots in customer service.
+Let’s explore both the high points and pitfalls of chatbots in customer service.

 The Good